 - Cover the screen and listen to the soundtrack before showing the film for the first time.
 When the sound of the beach fades in, ask the students what they think the film is about.
 Discuss why they think this and how the sounds make them feel.

-Discuss the narrative effect of moving the camera in films.
+- Discuss the narrative effect of moving the camera in films.
 Look for examples of camera pans, tracking shots and handheld shots in this film.
-Discuss why they are used here and what effect it has in the storytelling.
+Discuss why they are used here and what effect these have in the storytelling.

 - Imagine you are a customer having your nails painted and you are really anticipating the experience, looking forward to it as a special event.
 Describe how this makes you feel and why you really enjoy it.

-- As a homework exercise, ask pupils to interview a parent or grandparent to discover what they think about modern youth culture.
+- Interview a parent or grandparent to discover what the trends were in their youth and what they think about modern youth culture.